[SCPA] [Site Index]

 As long as you can come in anywhere above it, Twin Peaks is generally going to work.
 More than likely youíll at least match your highest altitude of the day.
 If you donít get up then Thatcher School is a landing option but you wonít be welcomed with open arms.

-Although itís tempting, there is no reason to step back to Chiefís to see if you can get higher, most of the front points in Ojai work perfectly fine.
+Although itís tempting, there is no reason to step back to Chiefís to see if you can get higher, most of the front point in Ojai work perfectly fine.
 From Twin Peaks head directly east to West and then East Repeater.
 If they arenít working then you will have to fall off to the front of Boydís.
 On more than one occasion I have been below the top of the front point and have been able to hang in there until something came through to get me out of the hole.
 Once you get up on the front point I do recommend that you step back up to fire break that runs up toward the rocky bluffs.
 This area generally works really well, and more often than not Iíve gained enough altitude to go to Santa Paula Peak directly.
 But if you need to tank up a bit more before making the jump Puckers is right there.
 Something in the high 5s is probably high enough to make it to Santa Paula comfortably.
 From Twin Peaks on, Upper Ojai is your landing option, although Iím not sure what fields are acceptable and which ones arenít.

 From Santa Paula Peak on youíre on your own.
 Of course you want to be as high as possible when leaving the east end, but I really canít say if it is better to head to the high point of Oat Mountain or out to the front points above Fillmore.
 I will say that the times that Iíve stayed in the mountains I found myself on the wrong side of the ridge east of Piru.
 For my one and only flight to the Interstate, I stayed out front both in Fillmore and Piru.